Grilled White Potatoes

 We have been making this baked portobello mushroom recipe for years.
 This is perfect if you have a meatless day in your menu as a complete meal served with a vegetable, and these are oh! so healthy.
 Or, these make a great starter to any meal.

 So, the other day Fran picked up 3 nice portobello mushrooms and an 8 oz. package of goat cheese.
-We had everything else we to make these.
+We had everything else we needed to make these.

 baked portobella mushroom recipe